Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Lymphatic capillaries are similar to blood capillaries, but they are larger in diameter and have closed ends.
-Unlike blood capillaries, fluid can flow into lymph capillaries but can’t flow out through the cell walls.
-It can only move forward.
+A lymphatic capillary is similar to a blood capillary.
+But lymphatic capillaries are larger in diameter (around) and have closed ends.
+Unlike with blood capillaries, fluid can flow into lymph capillaries but can’t flow out through the cell walls.

-Lymphatic capillaries belong to your lymphatic system.
+Lymphatic capillaries belong to your lymphatic system, which is part of your immune system.
 Your lymphatic system includes vessels, tissues and organs to collect extra fluid from nearly every organ in your body.

 Function